Creative Commons License 2023 Volume 10 Issue 1

 Influence on sexual health and reproductive health

 The female vagina has a naturally low pH because of the presence of hydrogen peroxide and lactic acid generated by Lactobacillus sp.
 The vaginal microbiome is disrupted by the regular disturbances of the vaginal environment, including the use of various lubricants, sexual activity, semen, menstruation, antibiotics, and hormonal contraception [61].
-In the case of gut bacteria, antibiotics are also responsible for eliminating lactobacillus, which allowed dangerous pathogens to spread and grow [62].
-Due to the reduction in Lactobacillus levels brought on by the use of conventional antibiotics, Pepto streptococcus anaerobic, Gardnerella vaginalis, Atopobium vaginae, Mobiluncus sp., Sneathia, Prevotella sp., Mycoplasma, Ureaplasma, and a variety of undeveloped or meticulous anaerobic organisms become much more energetic and can cause BV [63].
+In the case of gut bacteria, antibiotics are also responsible for eliminating lactobacillus, which allows dangerous pathogens to spread and grow [62].
+Due to the reduction in Lactobacillus levels brought on by the use of conventional antibiotics, Pepto streptococcus anaerobic, G. vaginalis, Atopobium vaginae, Mobiluncus sp., Sneathia, Prevotella sp., Mycoplasma, Ureaplasma, and a variety of undeveloped or meticulous anaerobic organisms become much more energetic and can cause BV [63].
 Therefore, a woman's reproductive health status can be inferred from the composition of her vaginal microbiome.
 Age also has an impact on the habitat of the vaginal microbiome [64].
 As a result of the differences in microbial community composition among individuals, our understanding of the pathophysiology behind a wide range of illnesses, from atopic dermatitis to hepatocellular cancer, affecting certain areas of the body, is continually expanding [65, 66].

 It has been demonstrated that the VM's structure affects IVF results, particularly diagnostic conception rate, implantation rates, and live birth rates, all of which are pertinent in uterine transplantation, where the live birth of a healthy infant is the main objective.
 Additionally linked to both premature and late miscarriage, and notably preterm birth is vaginal dysbiosis or lactobacillus depletion [47, 67, 68].
 A healthful VM becomes much more lactobacillus dominant and much less diversified during pregnancy due to the impact of rising estrogen levels, but after delivery, when estrogen levels fall, many women acquire a lactobacillus-depleted or dysbiotic vaginal microbiome [35].
 A lactobacillus-depleted or dysbiotic vaginal microbiome during pregnancy increases the risk of premature labor and, in particular, preterm prelabour barrier disruption.
-Contrarily, VM dominance of Lactobacillus crispatus is generally prophylactic towards premature birth.
-A higher incidence of neonatal early-onset sepsis has been linked to lactobacillus spp.-depleted or dysbiotic VMs [69, 70].
+Contrarily, VM dominance of L. crispatus is generally prophylactic towards premature birth.
+A higher incidence of neonatal early-onset sepsis has been linked to Lactobacillus spp.-depleted or dysbiotic VMs [69, 70].

 A healthy vaginal microbiota is essential for protecting against BV as well as other female reproductive illnesses like yeast infections, urinary tract infections (UTIs), sexually transmitted diseases (STDs), and more.
 Unbalanced vaginal microbiota frequently leads to vaginal infections, which can range from skin-related illnesses to potentially lethal disorders.
 For instance, a pregnancy-related streptococcus infection may result in circumstances that are lethal for the unborn child, and bacterial vaginosis may cause an early birth [71].
 These infections necessitate prompt theragnostic, which entails a precise and expedient diagnosis followed by the appropriate course of therapy.
 If they are not promptly detected and treated, they might result in persistent vaginitis, pelvic inflammation, infertility, and endometriosis [72].
 This section covers a variety of vaginal infections and ailments, including bacterial vaginosis, cytolytic vaginosis, vaginal candidiasis, and trichomoniasis.